TYMELAPSE/MIDI_CLI_Command_Mapper/README.md

 Creating and mapping scripts is done through editing the `commands.json` file.

 ### Input Notes
 Each object in the notes-array has a key named **note** with a value corresponding to its musical pitch notation.
+The value of **directory** indicates in which directory the commands will run.
+If the **directory** doesn't exist or holds an empty value the commands will be run in the current directory.
 When a MIDI note is sent that matches a value of a note in the notes-array, the value of the **script** key is run as a CLI command.
-Pressing the D3 key on your MIDI device would in this case run "git --version".
+Pressing the D3 key on your MIDI device would in this case run `code .` in C:/Erik/Users/Documents/SomeFolder.
 ```
   "notes": [
     {
       "note": "D3",
+      "directory": "C:/Erik/Users/Documents/SomeFolder",
-      "script": "git --version",
+      "script": "code .",
-      "noteup_script": "node -v"
+      "noteup_script": "git init"
     }
   ]
 ```
 Each object may also include the optional **noteup_script** key.
 The value for this key would be run when the MIDI note is released.
-In this case "node -v" would be run upon releasing the D3 key.
+In this case `git init` would be run upon releasing the D3 key, in the same directory as before.

 ### MIDI CC
 Each object in the cc-array has a key named **controller** whose value corresponds to the controller number (1 - 127).
 Each object in the values-array corresponds to a MIDI CC value emitted by the controller.
 When the controller emites a value present in the values-array, the value of the correspondning **script** key is run.